-The turtle digs often take place in the evenings around 7 pm, or very early morning.
-To learn the actual dates of summertime 2018 nest excavations, one must check the Amelia Island Sea Turtle Watch website frequently (beginning around mid-July into September).
+The turtle digs take place in the evenings around 7 pm, or early in the morning around 7 am.
+To learn the actual dates of summertime nest excavations, one must check the Amelia Island Sea Turtle Watch website frequently (beginning around mid-July into September).
 Typically, an excavation is announced two or three days in advance.

 While the Amelia Island Sea Turtle Watch used to actively publish online nest locations (and put the dates they found the nest on the beach stakes marking it), a few nests were reportedly poached in 2016.
 So public posting of this information has changed to protect the nests from bad actors.

 What Kind of Sea Turtles?

 By far, the majority of nests are loggerheads.
 Sometimes several green turtle nests are found.
 More rare on local beaches, a leatherback arrives — the largest type of sea turtle.
 UPDATE: The reported nest count so far this season through July 8, 2018 is 107, including two leatherback nests!

 Beachgoers need to be respectful of the marked nests along the shoreline.
 If you dig holes in the sand while playing at the beach, please fill them in before departing, and flatten large sand castles.
 Please pick up your trash!